- Physical Education (B.S.)

 - Completion of Allied courses with a grade C or better.

-Admission to PE 493 Athletic Training: Advanced Clinical: Due to specific accreditation requirements for affiliated clinical sites, students are required to submit letters of intent to register for PE 493 Athletic Training: Advanced Clinical following completion of courses leading up to and including junior level courses in the Athletic Training Major.
+Admission to PE 493 Athletic Training: Advanced Clinical: Students are required to submit letters of intent to register for PE 493 Athletic Training: Advanced Clinical following completion of courses leading up to and including junior level courses in the Athletic Training Major. the Advanced Clinical Application Deadline is March 1 of the junior/3rd year.
+Students should apply for a fall sport rotation or for a winter/spring sport rotation.
+Portfolios will be reviewed prior to placing students in the Advanced clinical.

-- Completion of a minimum of 75 credits with a cumulative 2.5 GPA or better.
+- Successful completion of a minimum of 75 credits

 - Successful completion of required clinical proficiencies and comprehensive competencies at the proficient level (evaluated in previous clinical courses).